Carent Support

 There is a wide range of stop smoking aids available, including:

-• nicotine replacement therapy (NRT) products such as patches, sprays, lozenges and gum
+• Nicotine replacement therapy (NRT) products such as patches, sprays, lozenges and gum

 • e-cigarettes (vapes) – nicotine-containing E-cigarettes are around twice as effective as NRTs such as patches and gum.
 Health leaders agree that although e-cigarettes are not risk-free, they are far less harmful than cigarettes because most of the poisonous chemicals contained in tobacco smoke, eg tar and carbon monoxide, are not in e-cigarette vapour

-• prescription tablets Varenicline (Champix) and Bupropion (Zyban) – these double your chances of quitting.
+• Prescription tablets Varenicline (Champix) and Bupropion (Zyban) – these double your chances of quitting.

 Safe drinking